fhdhsni/notes/vue.md

 })

 ```
-Vue cannot detect property addition or deletion so we create this object to keep track
+Vue cannot detect property addition or deletion so we create this object to keep track of it.

 Each component has a watcher instance.
-The properties touched by the watcher during the render are registered as
+The properties touched by the watcher during the render are registered as dependencies.
-dependencies.
 When the setter is triggered, it lets the watcher know, and causes the component to re-render.

+Watchers are most useful when you want to perform asynchronous or expensive operations in response to changing data.

 The Vue instance is the middleman between the DOM and the business logic